-- Zombies rot over time rather than just walking around forever.
+Zombies rot over time rather than just walking around forever.
 It would seem that shambling corpses that are barely sentient and just mindlessly wonder through the wilderness trying to eat people don't stay in good condition for long.

 - The Governor had his men learn how to drive a tank but they never quite figured how to shoot with it since no one has military experience, it took months to learn how to drive it.

 - Remember When You Blew Up a Sun?: A variation.
-Tyreese's Crowning Moment of Awesome from the "clearing out the prison" arc is still talked about by survivors to people who didn't know him in Volume 12, long after his death.
+Tyreese during the "clearing out the prison" arc is still talked about by survivors to people who didn't know him in Volume 12, long after his death.

 - Retirony: Averted so far, but they love to set the table for this every time Glenn kisses his family goodbye for one last supply run (including an extended period of covers that showed him in near death situations that did not appear in the books).